Lady Buckit and the Motley Mopsters: Synopsis

-The plot revolves around a precious young little girl called Bukky who loves to assist her father enthusiastically to solve arithmetic and logic easily get into the nerves of her mother.
+The plot revolves around a precocious young girl called Bukky who loves to assist her father enthusiastically to solve arithmetic and logic but easily gets on the nerves of her mother.

 Production

 The production of the film was initially supposed to begin by 2017 but had been stalled at numerous occasions due to financial issues and lack of cohesion from initial production team.
 A film project titled SADE which was originally taunted to be the first Nigerian animated film was eventually shelved in 2018 due to financial tussles.

 The film finally began its principal photography in November 2019 under Blessing's own production house Hot Ticket Productions.
-Around 30 cast and crew members were roped in for the film shooting.
-11 year old Jessica Edwards, 13 year old David Edwards and array of eight lead cast and six supporting cast who were part of those auditioned and cast were also roped in as dubbing artists/voice actors to lend voice.
-However the film underwent further delays and derailment due to the COVID-19 pandemic in Nigeria and the resulting lockdowns in Lagos.
+Around 30 cast and crew members were roped in for the production.
+11 year old Jessica Edwards, 13 year old David Edwards and array of eight lead cast and six supporting cast who were part of those auditioned and cast were also roped in as dubbing artists/voice actors to play the characters.
+However, the film underwent further delays and derailment due to the COVID-19 pandemic in Nigeria and the resulting lockdowns in Lagos.
 The portions of the film's were mostly shot in Lagos amid regular power cuts.
-The film was shot as 3D animation with 4K resolution, at 24 frames per second for each cinematic effect.
+The film was animated in 3D at 4K resolution, at 24 frames per second for each cinematic effect.
 The film budget was estimated around ₦400 million.